ZillKhan/xplriot1_examples/install/README.md

 ## Windows

 [Click this link](https://github.com/plerup/xplriot1_examples/raw/master/install/install_windows.bat) and then chose "Save as" in the browser to download the installation script for Windows.
 Then right click on the downloaded file and select "Run as administrator".
-The installation will then start and it is quite a lengthy process, typically ~10 min.
+The installation will then start and it is quite a lengthy process, typically ~10 min. **Please avoid** clicking in the window of this operation if you have "Quick Edit" for command windows enabled.
+Doing so may halt the downloading process which in turn can lead to timeouts and later problems for the installation.

 The [chocolatey](https://chocolatey.org/) package manager is used for installing the required tools.
 The required drivers for the XPLR-IOT-1 serial ports will also be installed.